tweag/funflow/cookiecutter-funflow/{{cookiecutter.project_name}}/README.md

 # {{cookiecutter.project_name}}

-Welcome to your funflow2 project!
-This project was created using the funflow2 cookiecutter template and is intended to be used alongside the [Haskell Tool Stack (stack)](https://docs.haskellstack.org/en/stable/README/#how-to-install).
+Welcome to your funflow project!
+This project was created using the funflow cookiecutter template and is intended to be used alongside the [Haskell Tool Stack (stack)](https://docs.haskellstack.org/en/stable/README/#how-to-install).

 You may also get started with a development environment (including `stack`) using Nix.
 Simply install Nix then run the `nix-shell` command in this directory.